haoliangyu/terrac/README.md

 ```
 USAGE
-  $ terrac get NAME [VERSION] [--work-directory <value>]
+  $ terrac get NAME [VERSION] [--exact] [--work-directory <value>]

 ARGUMENTS
-  NAME     Module name.
+  NAME     Module name
   VERSION  Module version.
-It could be omitted, or a complete semver.
+This could be a version name (like latest), a semver, or a semver component.
-           If omitted, it will resolve to the latest version.
+           By default, terrac will verify the release with the input version and generate the source URL.
-           If a complete semver is given, it will resolve to the exact version.
+           If it needs to resolve to an exact version, use the --exact flag.

 FLAGS
+  --exact                   Whether to resolve to an exact version if a named version or a semver component is given
   --work-directory=<value>  [default: .]
-Root directory for the terrac configuration file
+Root directory of the module configuration

 DESCRIPTION
   Get the module source URL of the given module and version.